morozov-ext/Docs/README-EN.md

 ## **Usage scenarios**
 - As a test environment (sandbox) for candidates to explore the web stack.
-- Displaying a welcome page on server access.
+- For displaying a welcome page on server access.

 ## **Requirements**